• Skip to primary navigation

 3. Let drain in the sink for a few minutes before spreading onto a paper towel-lined baking tray.

-5. When berries have completely dried, remove the paper towel and place the whole baking tray in the freezer.
+4. When berries have mostly dried place the whole baking tray in the freezer.
 Make sure it's laying flat!

 Voila!
 Summer berries on hand at any time of year!